Why Pushing Harder on Downstream Peptides Fails

 The critical limitation: caffeine blocks the receptor that adenosine activates, but it does not reduce adenosine generation.
 The neuroinflammatory ATP catabolism continues generating adenosine.
 The methylation cycle SAH hydrolysis continues generating adenosine.
 The A1/A2A receptors are blocked from signaling — but the biochemical conditions that make adenosine excess a chronic problem are unchanged.
 This is why caffeine's benefit, though sustained over years, is partial rather than complete, and why it cannot substitute for the upstream interventions that address the adenosine generation itself.

-Full restoration requires both: reducing adenosine generation (sulforaphane/anti-inflammatory to reduce ATP catabolism; methylation cycle support to reduce SAH-origin adenosine) and restoring the AC substrate pool (magnesium for myokinase salvage, mitochondrial support for ATP regeneration).
-Caffeine remains a rational bridging strategy while these upstream interventions are being established — but the upstream work is what the brake ultimately requires.
+Full signal restoration requires both: reducing adenosine generation (sulforaphane/anti-inflammatory to reduce ATP catabolism; methylation cycle support to reduce SAH-origin adenosine) and restoring the AC substrate pool (magnesium for myokinase salvage, mitochondrial support for ATP regeneration).
+Caffeine remains a rational bridging strategy while these upstream interventions are being established — but the upstream work is what SST-14 signal restoration ultimately requires.

 Both pathways converge on the same adenosine pool.
 Caffeine blocks the downstream receptor.
 Infrastructure repair addresses both upstream sources.